bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Mostly Cloudy
+- Partly Cloudy
-- 79% humidity
+- 78% humidity
 - 5 mph wind
-- 63% cloud cover
+- 61% cloud cover
 - 46 AQI 🟩
 - 0.37 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours